jfvilasPersonal/oberkorn/docs/scenarios.md

 >diagram

-For this application to be protected using JWTA we should create a JWTA Authorizator like this:
+For this application to be protected using Oberkorn we should create a Oberkorn authorizator like this:

 ```yaml
 apiVersion: jfvilas.at.outlook.com/v1